 - You should not shave your pubic hair to remove the lice or (crabs).

 - Apply the lotion or cream to the skin that is covered with hair.
-Do NOT apply the medicine in the vagina or rectum.

 - Even after you finish treatment, you could have itching for a while.

 - If you scratch a lot, it may cause a skin infection.

 - If you have sign(s) of an infection such as redness or swelling of the skin in your pubic area, you should see your health care provider.